-Our trauma and deformity correction product line includes more than 5,600 implants, external fixation, and bone graft substitutes for the femur, tibia, upper and lower extremities.
-Our global revenue from this category for the year ended December 31, 2021 was \$65.8 million, or 67% of total revenue, which represented an increase of 38% over the prior year.
-In December 2020, the Company recorded a \$2.7 million revenue reduction due to the repurchase of inventory from a stocking distributor in Germany, Austria and Switzerland that we converted to a sales agency.
-Global revenue from this category for the years ended December 31, 2020 and 2019 was \$47.7 million and \$49.4 million or 67% and 68% of total revenue, respectively.
+Our trauma and deformity correction product line includes more than 7,900 implants, external fixation, specialized braces and bone graft substitutes for the femur, tibia, upper and lower extremities.
+Our global revenue from this category for the year ended December 31, 2022 was \$85.1 million, an increase of 29% over the prior year, and represented 70% of total revenue.
+Global revenue from this category for the years ended December 31, 2021 and 2020 was \$65.8 million and \$47.7 million or 67% and 67% of total revenue, respectively.